How To Build A Shed Base

 The problem is, for many it can seem like an incredible hassle to spend the time, effort and money making a solid foundation for their shed when they could just erect the shed and place it on the ground.
 What could go wrong?

 Well, the answer is many, many things.
 Let’s say you have a level lawn that you want to put a shed on.
 Because the lawn is level you think placing it directly on the grass will be find and there is no need for a shed base.
 So, you spend the time and effort erecting the wooden behemoth and plant it on the lawn.
 Initially everything seems fine.
 You built the shed in summer when the ground was hard and it seems stable.
 But then autumn comes and with it rain.
 The grass gets wet and the floor muddy.
 The floor subsides a little and the shed begins to list or rock when you are walking inside it.
 You decide to ignore these problems.
 But as the seasons progress they become worse.
-Then after a couple of years, the wood that’s touching the floor begins to rot and become a mould magnet.
-Within short time the entire wooden structure is so unstable that you are no longer able to use it.
+Then after a couple of years, the wood that’s touching the floor begins to rot and becomes a mould magnet.
+Within a short time the entire wooden structure is so unstable that you are no longer able to use it.
 The life of the shed has been cut short due to an unstable base and lack of a solid foundation that would protect it from the elements.

 You may be thinking, but my shed is made of plastic or metal.
 How does a shed base help with that?
 Well, the fact of the matter is, even metal and plastic sheds can suffer instability if they aren’t erected on some form of solid base.
 Shifts in the ground caused by weather can make any type of garden building look like the Leaning Tower of Pisa very quickly without one.